ykonovalets/DocumentManagementAPI/README.md

 Ideally, it should be setup separately from web application using powershell, terraform scripts or ARM templates :)

 Development plan:
-1. Design API data contracts
+1. Design API data contracts.
+Document contracts via swagger
 2. Choose appropriate data store.
 Chosen stores: azure blob storage for storing documents and enable user to download file by location, sql: to be able to set transactionally custom order of multiple documents
 3. Implement some use cases.
 Implemented enpoints: upload new document(max file size, invalid extension cases covered), get all uploaded documents
 4. Cover implemented use cases with tests.
 Unfortunately I didn't have time to cover endpoints with tests.